Anya Camilleri: Television

 After graduating from the University of Reading with a Film and Theatre degree, Camilleri's first industry job was at Working Title Films, where she produced and directed commercials and pop videos, teaming up with Derek Jarman, Mike Newell, amongst others.
-She then directed a short film The Refund for BBC Television and a music documentary That Was Then, This Is Now (1990) for the BBC Two's DEF II.
+She then directed a short film The Refund for BBC Television and a music documentary That Was Then, This Is Now (1990) for DEF II (on BBC Two).
 In 1991, she directed a drama, Eye Contact for Channel 4, starring Jason Isaacs..and in 1992/3, two episodes of Boon and four episodes of The Bill for ITV.

 In 1994, Camilleri directed Two Golden Balls, a BBC television movie starting Kim Cattrall and Claire Skinner.
-Camilleri's other UK television director credits include co-creating, co-writing and lead directing 2 series of Liverpool 1 (1998-1999) which the ITV schedule for 2 years running also two episodes of Hollyoaks Christmas Special Indecent Behaviour.
+Camilleri's other UK television director credits include co-creating, co-writing and lead directing 2 series of Liverpool 1 (1998–1999) which the ITV schedule for 2 years running also two episodes of Hollyoaks Christmas Special Indecent Behaviour.

 Camilleri is also the co-creator, co-writer, and a director of the television drama series NY-LON.
 The title refers to New York City and London conceived as "a single city separated by an ocean".
 Starring Rashida Jones and Stephen Moyet.
 The series ran on Britain's Channel 4 from August through October 2009, and was later shown in the United States on BBC America.

 More recently, Camilleri directed the episode Isbelle of Jimmy McGovern's Moving On contemporary drama anthology, which aired on BBC One on 6 February 2019.